Hemanthkolli/example-osb-ci/README.md

     6lTMAGod+5pIv0hWk9Us24IjTthx8K5blAACy/HsXNOH1EKSXCoqoKTehRwdXUaD
     bOclJ/U3FqswV/hjnks789za98sANoojoijoisaj/EHysKQfmAnDBdG4=
     -----END RSA PRIVATE KEY-----
-instances-repo-uri: # url to git repo that is used for exchange of instance information with the generic-osb-api
+instances-repo-uri: # url to git repo that is used for exchange of instance information with the UniPipe Service Broker
 instances-repo-username: # if you need credentials for HTTPS access to your instances-repo, configure the username here
 instances-repo-password: # if you need credentials for HTTPS access to your instances-repo, configure the password here
 instances-repo-branch: master # if you are working with branches and want to use another branch, you can configure it here